oneapi-src/oneMKL/rfcs/20240903-onemkl-interface-rename/README.md

 ## Open questions

 * Other suggestions for new names are welcomed.
 * Is it needed to rename the occurrences of "mkl"?
-   * This will have a bigger impact and require more time to complete.
-   * It should be possible to rename these occurrences without any breaking change.
-This would need to be further investigated.
+  * From the feedback gathered, users and maintainers are keen to rename these occurrences.
 * Should the specification and the existing implementation have different names?
   * Currently both the specification and implementation are named based on "oneMKL" which suggests that the oneMKL Interface is the main or only